 A good ride on toy will give a toddler many hours of pleasure.
 In fact they quite often end up as an alternative chair for them.
 The kind that have a little storage space under the seat are always popular as toddlers love to hide things in their.
 Ones with an extra section that pulls along behind are great too.

-For the most part I would suggest household items make better toddler bath toys.
-A jug, an old hand wash pump bottle, a Calpol syringe, an empty shampoo bottle, a dropper and a funnel will make bath time great fun for toddlers and are generally much easier to keep clean than proper bath toys.
+Not so much essential toys for toddlers as essential household items.
+I would suggest a jug, an old hand wash pump bottle, a Calpol syringe, an empty shampoo bottle, a dropper and a funnel will make bath time great fun for toddlers and are generally much easier to keep clean than proper bath toys.
 Having said that, I do love the Tomy Foam Cone Factory.

 I know a lot of parents hate it, but play doh is one of the great toys for toddlers.
 Weather it’s shop bought or homemade, it supports fine motor skill development, creativity, colour awareness and understanding materials.
 If you really can’t stand the mess, make it an outdoor activity for the summer.